Quantinar: a blockchain p2p ecosystem for honest scientific research: How? Blockchain, a technology for Open Science

-Let there be a proposal for a new paper by proposer P. The acceptance of the proposal is treated as an auction which inherits above defined global variables.
-Stake Owners $S_1, S_2, S_3$, of Token QNAR are given the opportunity to participate in the auction.
+Let there be a proposal for a new paper by proposer P. To counteract spam and incentivize reviewer participation, the proposer must submit a small initial bid.
+Yet the proposer is excluded from reviewing his/her paper, thus only profiting if the paper is accepted and adds value to the network.
+The acceptance of the proposal is treated as an auction that inherits above defined global variables.
+Stake Owners $S_1, S_2, S_3$, of Token QNAR are allowed to participate in the auction.
 Let's assume that each Stake Owner enters the auction as a player.
 Having reviewed the paper each on their own, the players must decide on the Acceptance Status S in a blind auction.
-They submit a bid, which is a subset of their stake, encrypted with their public key and their voting decision (Accepted or Denied) as an input to a smart contract.
+They submit a bid, which is a subset of their stake, encrypted with their public key and their voting decision (Accepted or Denied) as input to a smart contract.
 When the auction closes at maturity, all players must publicly disclose their bid.
 Since their public keys are known, verification of their bid is trivial.
 In case of a false claim, the player automatically loses their (locked up) bid.
 Due to the strict negative payoff, there cannot be any incentive to make a false claim.

 where $P(S_i)$ is defined as the profit of Staker $S_i$.
 The index $\mathcal{L}$ and $\mathcal{W}$ correspond to stakes on a game's losing or winning side.
 The ratio of the sum of stakes on either side of the bet balances diminishes the bet's payoff if a structural imbalance exists.